PEtab-dev/petab_test_suite/petabtests/cases/v2.0.0/sbml/0024/README.md

 ## Objective

-This case tests different prior distributions.
+This case tests different prior distributions, their truncation, as well as implicit uniform priors and fixed parameters.

 ## Model